mgemaakbar/AACV/README.md

 All of the code in this repository are tested on Google Colab.
-Remember that if you try to run it on a different environment, your environment may have different version of libraries installed.
+Remember that if you try to run it on a different environment, your environment may have different version of libraries installed which may not guarantee compatibility with the code.

 Refer to the original documentation of the dataset: https://www.nuscenes.org/nuimages.
 Also download the dataset which is stored in ```.tgz``` file (as seen in the notebooks) in the official site.
 Use Google Drive to store the dataset so you can use it in the Python notebooks.